Engin-Boot/capture-behavior-of-a-visit-counter-Logan111/needs-director.md

+# Visit-counter for a Director

-Scenario: Show patient visits during working days and holidays Given with the permission to  hospital computers
+Scenario: Show patient visits during working days and holidays

-  When a patient visits the hospital he is given with appointment Forum which has a serial number on it Then looking into the numbers you can conclude number of patient visits
+  Given with proper functioning of hospital servers When there is a option of "show patient visits during working days" And an option as "show patient visits during holidays" Then there pops the "data" as requested

-Scenario: Compute parking slots to reserve for visiting specialists Given with the permission to hospital security monitors When I see the parking slots alloted to visiting specialists Then I can display the result
+Scenario: Compute parking slots to reserve for visiting specialists

+  Given with proper functioning of hospital servers When the parking slots are empty
+  And there is a option to "reserve for visiting specialists" Then the slot would be reserved